Soumilajmera/simple-java-maven-app-repo5/README.md

 The repository contains a simple Java application which outputs thea strings "Hello world!" and is accompanied by a couple of unit tests to check that the main application works as expected.
-The results of these tests are saved to a JUnit XML report.
+The results of these tests are saved to aa JUnit XML report.

 The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline)